microlinkhq/www/src/pages/docs/api/parameters/data.md

 <Figcaption children="The data extraction need to be defined at least with a CSS selector." />

-As a result, the data extracted will be part of the `data` payload on the response
+As a result, the extracted data will be part of the `data` payload in the response

 ```json{3, 10}
 {